European Commission logo

 main purpose

-Global Integrated financial-economic model for assessing the short-term employment effects and long-term structural productivity effects of innovation, human capital, green infrastructure and SDG policies in EU regions and European Neighbourhood countries.
+Global integrated modelling system for assessing resilience, preparedness, inequality, migration, education and employment effects as well as long-term structural productivity effects of supply chains, innovation, human capital and SDG policies in EU and European Neighbourhood countries.

 summary

 EU-EMS is a dynamic spatial general equilibrium model.
-It has been developed by the PBL Netherlands Environmental Assessment Agency within the EU Horizon 2020 Research and Innovation Programme.
-It is being used for the policy impact support by the European Commission, European Investment Bank, European Institute of Innovation and Technology as well as EU Member States and European Neighbourhood Policy countries.
+Originally developed within the EU Horizon 2020 Research and Innovation Programme by the PBL Netherlands Environmental Assessment Agency, the JRC contributes to the model development both conceptually and empirically to ensure credibility, salience and legitimacy when providing evidence-based scientific advice and support to EU policy.
+EU-EMS is used by the European Commission, European Investment Bank, European Parliament, European Union Agency for Fundamental Rights, European Institute of Innovation and Technology as well as EU Member States and European Neighbourhood Policy countries.

-EU-EMS can be used for ex-post policy evaluations and as well as for ex-ante policy impact assessment and provides sector-, region- and time-specific simulations to support EU policy evaluation of investments in innovation, education and human capital, green infrastructures and structural reforms across a wide array of policies.
-All direct, indirect and spatial spillover effects of public investments or EU policies are explicitly captured in EU-EMS.
-EU-EMS is suited for assessing distributional impact by income deciles (integrated with the EU-SILC micro-data), firm heterogeneity in terms of technology and productivity (efficiency, capital deepening, human resources, green technology).
+EU-EMS is useful both for ex-post policy evaluation and for ex-ante policy impact assessment and provides sector-, region- and time-specific results to provide model-based scientific advice and support to EU policy on resilience, preparedness, supply chain, inequality, migration, education and employment effects as well as structural reforms.
+All direct, indirect spatial and inter-temporal spillover effects of public investments or EU policies are captured and reported.
+EU-EMS is suited for assessing distributional impact by immigration status, firm heterogeneity in terms of technology and productivity (efficiency, capital deepening, human resources, green technology).

 model type